Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 Legacy of a Theatrical Marvel

-As with many Renaissance inventions, the revolving stage’s concept remained unchanged.
+As with many Renaissance inventions, the concept of the revolving stage remained unchanged.

 Its utility and novelty spread across Europe, with theaters adopting and adapting the idea.